 Sure, you are welcome to insert items like hard candy or a deck of playing cards into your shipment.
-However, your shipment will have to go Parcel Post or some other shipping class other than Media Mail.
-This means that your shipment costs will be higher.
-If you're going to send a mixed package, we recommend using a Large Flat-Rate Priority Mail box and loading it up with plenty of stuff ($13.45 for any weight going to an APO/FPO address if you take it to the post office).
+However, your shipment will have to go Parcel Post or shipping class other than Media Mail.
+This means that your postage rate will be higher.
+If you're going to send a mixed package with lots of goodies, we recommend using a Flat-Rate Priority Mail box.

 Nope, sorry!
 We run our organization online, which helps keep costs low.
-Please do not mail your books to us at our post office box.
+Do not mail your books to us at our post office box.
 Your package will be rejected.
 For the exact same amount of postage, you can send those books directly to a member of our military!
-So sign up as a volunteer, read your orientation package, and login for a military address.
+So sign up as a volunteer, read your orientation package, and login for an address.
 It's that simple!

 First of all, check with us to see if we have troops or military family members that are requesting romance novels.
 If you cannot send the romance novels through our program, we recommend checking with a local nursing home or hospital to see if they will accept your donation.
-If they're not interested (or if they were the ones who donated the books to you in the first place), there is always the option to recycle!
-Visit Earth 911 to look up local recycling centers that will take your books.
-You can get rid of these books with a clear conscience knowing you're helping our planet!
+You can also recycle unwanted books via Earth 911.

 Yes, you must fill out a customs form because your box is physically leaving US shores.
 However, military addresses receive mail at a domestic rate.
-If you're shipping a box of 20 or so books (our recommended size), you will probably fill out the big white customs form.
-If you're sending a smaller package, you may fill out the smaller green form.
+Complete the address information on the customs form and write “used books” as the package contents.
 Check with the clerk at the window to be sure you have the right paperwork.
 You may also use the USPS online customs form.

-While Operation Paperback relies heavily on its volunteer shipping network to deliver books to troops, veterans and military family members, we receive hundreds of requests a year for specific titles or what we define as "high-demand genres" that must be shipped by our volunteer staff.
+While our volunteer shipping network delivers thousands books to troops, veterans and military family members every month, we receive many requests for specific titles or what we define as "high-demand genres" that must be shipped by our volunteer staff.
 In addition, we have a steady stream of special projects where Operation Paperback purchases and ships books in bulk in support of military missions.
 Your monetary donation supports these projects.